 If your media library path is not set the right way, it can create the WordPress HTTP error.
 This commonly happens when someone migrates their local site to production.
 In your WordPress dashboard, open Settings and then Media.
 Locate the file path value, delete it, and Save Changes.
 Your media must be stored in /wp-content/uploads folder.

 You don’t have to stress anymore.
 Your problem doesn’t have one solution, but a lot of them.
-We hope we helped you find the solution that fits you best, and that by now you’re already thinking on the next media you’ll upload.
-If you tried everything and the cursed error still doesn’t stop haunting, you should consider changing your WordPress host.
+We hope we helped you find the solution that fits you best, and that by now you’re already thinking about the next media you’ll upload.
+If you tried everything and the cursed error still doesn’t stop haunting, you should consider either contacting WordPress support services or changing your WordPress host.

 Related reading: How to Schedule Blog Posts on WordPress